 - 8. Methods of Screening.
 One or more of the following screening options shall be required on land abutting City street rights-of-way, and where otherwise required by this Chapter for screening and buffering purposes.
-The Planning Commission may also require one or more of the following screening methods to be used to screen or separate unlike land uses or to otherwise meet the intent of this subchapter or Chapter: - D. Evergreen screen or buffer strip.
+The Planning Commission may also require one or more of the following screening methods to be used to screen or separate unlike land uses or to otherwise meet the intent of this subchapter or Chapter: - A. Greenbelt.
+Required greenbelts shall meet the following standards: - i.
+Width.
+The minimum greenbelt width shall be ten feet, except as described in Section 3.20.1.(7) in the I-3 zone district.
+The Planning Commission may reduce the required width to accommodate existing conditions or maintain the character of the zoning district.
+In such cases, the greenbelt requirement may be met through the provision of street trees per § 90.06 of the City Code of Ordinances. - D. Evergreen screen or buffer strip.
 A buffer strip may be required where a use abuts residential or other less intensive uses.
-The intent of the buffer strip is to have a minimum five foot high obscuring area along side or rear lot lines, and an appropriate landscaped strip along front lot lines.
-A buffer strip shall meet the following requirements: - i.
-Minimum width of ten feet, except as described in Section 3.20.1.(7) for intensive industrial uses in the I-3 district. - ii.
+The intent of the buffer strip is to have a minimum five-foot-high obscuring area alongside or rear lot lines, and an appropriate landscaped strip along front lot lines.
+A buffer strip shall meet the following requirements:

+- i.
+Minimum width of ten feet, except as described in Section 3.20.1.(7) for uses in the I-3 district. - ii.
 A minimum 3-foot-high berm is provided in the setback area.
 The berm shall be heavily planted with a 4-season vegetative screen that includes a mixture of coniferous and deciduous trees.
 Such trees shall be planted in accordance with the plant spacing requirements of this Section.
 A staggered planting pattern is encouraged. - iii.
 The buffer planting area shall contain grass or other suitable living groundcover. - iv.
 A site plan shall be provided that illustrates the location of windows or other viewing areas of the residential property.
-Landscaping shall be planted in response to residential viewsheds. - v.
+Landscaping shall be planted in response to views from the residential use to the development site. - v.
 Irrigation shall be provided within the buffer area to ensure survivability of trees and plants. - vi.
 A mixture of the following species or alternatives approved by the Planning Commission shall be incorporated into the evergreen screen or buffer strip: